ALL ABOUT CERVICAL DYSTONIA

 Dr. Fadavi does not answer me immediately.

-Instead, I find him looking intensely at my face, neck and then he asks me to stand against a wall.
+Instead, I find him looking intensely at my face, neck and then he asks me to stand against his office wall.

 After Dr. Fadavi has my measurements he advises me to sit back in my chair.